Jürgen Bogs: Berliner FC Dynamo

 For the second straight season, BFC Dynamo got knocked out of the European Cup by Austria Wien.
 This time in the first round.
 They got to the semi–finals of the East German Cup where they were eliminated by Lokomotive Leipzig.
 BFC Dynamo again won the league championship.

 BFC Dynamo got knocked out in the Round of 16 of the European Cup by Brøndby IF.
 In the East German Cup, BFC Dynamo were eliminated in the second round by Chemie Böhlen.
 Again, Dynamo Berlin won the Oberliga for the ninth consecutive season.

 BFC Dynamo won the domestic double by winning the Oberliga and the East German Cup.
 BFC Dynamo were knocked out of the European Cup in the first round by Girondins Bordeaux.

-BFC Dynamo saw a descline in the 1988-89 season.
+BFC Dynamo saw a decline in the 1988-89 season.
 The team finished second behind Dynamo Dresden.
 They still lifted a trophy for the 11th consecutive season, winning the East German Cup after defeating FC Karl-Marx-Stadt in the Final.
 However, for the second consecutive season, the team were knocked out of the European Cup in the first round.
 This time by the West German champions Werder Bremen.
-BFC Dynamo had won the first leg 3-0 home at the in front of 21,000 spectators as the Friedrich-Ludwig-Jahn-Sportpark.
-But the team surprisingly lost the return leg 5-0 away and was eliminated on goal difference.
+BFC Dynamo had won the first leg 3–0 home at the in front of 21,000 spectators as the Friedrich-Ludwig-Jahn-Sportpark.
+But the team surprisingly lost the return leg 5–0 away and was eliminated on goal difference.
 The return leg would be known as the "Second miracle at the Weser".
 Bogs said after the match: "That here, was a load of crap."
 Bogs has described the defeat in Bremen as the most spectacular defeat in his career, but not his most bitter.
-He claims that his most bitter defeat was the 4-1 defeat to Red Star Belgrade on stoppage time in the first round of the 1978–79 UEFA Cup.
+He claims that his most bitter defeat was the 4–1 defeat to Red Star Belgrade on stoppage time in the first round of the 1978–79 UEFA Cup.

 Jürgen Bogs and his assistant Joachim Hall were called up to Central Management Office (Büro der Zentralen Leitung) (BdZL) of SV Dynamo on 15 January 1989.
 Hall was immediately released from his duties, while Bogs was allowed to remain in his position until the end of the season.
 Bogs was then replaced as coach by Helmut Jäschke for the 1989-90 season.
 Bogs would instead take on the role as head coach (Cheftrainer), which was a sort of manager role in the club.